thdud7/VTC-traffic-generator/README.md

 1. Fill in:

    - `vtc_url` with the Jitsi room URL.
+   - `jitsi_server` with the Jitsi server EC2 host and start command, if the harness should start or restart that server before clients run.
+   - `icsi_data.s3_uri` with the S3 prefix that stores ICSI data, if running ICSI replay collection.
+   - `icsi_data.local_root` with the local path where each EC2 should sync ICSI data.
    - `repo.url` with the Git repository URL the EC2 clients can pull.
    - `repo.dir` with the repository path on each client EC2.
    - `ansible.user` and `ansible.ssh_private_key_file`.
+   - `capture_upload.s3_uri` with the S3 prefix where client capture artifacts should be uploaded after the run, if packet capture upload is needed.
+   - `capture_upload.run_id` with a stable experiment identifier for grouping one run's capture artifacts.
    - `clients[].host` with each client EC2 private or public IP.
    - media paths and names under `defaults` or per client.